 and they also require a tractor to mount them.

-Chain link fence work is harder than it seems; and it's very important to get all
+Chain link fence work is harder than it seems; and it's very important to get all the

-be loose and look non professional.
+and look non professional.

 It amazes me how rabbits can run

 even slowing down!
 We enjoy the

 being wide open.